Consumer Behavior (D175)

 3.

-• The brand's reputation in the market.
+• The evaluation of alternatives available in the market

-• The physical characteristics of the product
+• The assessment of product performance after purchase

 Explanation